 This controversy resulted in a lot of natural backlinks as people debated it on blogs and forums.
 Of course, it also brought in a lot of extra traffic for the webmaster.

 Scripts & tools that people will bookmark and share with others make great link bait.
 Webmasters will always link to useful tools, especially if they are free.
 The screenshot shows one example of a tool that searches for the nutritional information of food.

 Another good example is a currency converter script, where you can convert one currency to another.
 A time zone converter could prove popular too.
 What about a cholesterol conversion tool, converting between the two popular units for cholesterol – mg/dl and mmol/L.

-I recommend you checking this actionable link building course that has 10 modules full of information and methods to create backlinks like a pro.
+I recommend you check this actionable link-building course with 10 modules full of information and methods to create backlinks like a pro.
 We even negotiated a 20% exclusive discount for our readers.